bucs110fall2024/final-project-giankyle-and-gaven-s-team/README.md

 5. Top stocks of each da

 ### Classes

-- gui_base.py
-- Description:Handles the features of each foundation of each screen gui

-- watchlist_screen.py
+- controller.py
-- Description:It consists of the saved stocks the user inputted to reference later when they want to relook at a specific stock
+- Description: This is the main controller for the overall flow of the stock prediction.

-- your_stocks_screen.py
+- stockprediction.py
-- Description:This is the user input of the stock they want to see and the amount of days they want to foresee in the future, and a graph will be generated from it
+- Description: This is a class that predicts stock prices using historical data and linear regression

-- home_screen.py
+- ui.py
-- Description:This is the home gui to navigate through the other secondary screens of the project
+- Description: This class does the rendering and managing the graphical interface of the stock prediction

 ## ATP